Google Home is a voice-controlled miracle of modern technology.

 This is another key area for AI butlers, and it's another one that Home performs with aplomb, but not quite as well as Echo.

-Adding new products for voice control is again incredibly easy, but the range is rather smaller than what Alexa can handle, and grouping products by room is also a touch clonkier.
+Adding new products for voice control is again incredibly easy, but the range is rather smaller than what Alexa can handle, and grouping products by room is also a touch clunkier.

 If it's control of lighting via Hue and temperature via Nest that you want, Home delivers.
 And to be fair, that is probably going to be sufficient for a big chunk of users.

-There isn't support for Hive yet, though there is for Honeywell thermos, and you can turn Belkin and TP-Link devices on and off, and use SmartThings and a few other ranges that are less well known in the UK.
+Hive and Honeywell products are supported, and you can turn Belkin and TP-Link devices on and off, as well as use SmartThings and a few other ranges that are less well known in the UK.

 I am 110% sure smart home control will catch up with Amazon Echo's pretty rapidly, but for now, it's lagging behind.